sam23121/agritech/README.md

 ## To-do list:
 * improve the modularity
 * let users choose from a list of states
+* adding a TWI column
+* vizuliaze it with more graphs
 * improve the docs

 ## Status
 Project is: _in progress_,